 Yes there is a way for you to get your refill early.
 You are allowed 1 vacation override every 6 months for up to a ninety (90) day supply.

 There are 2 ways to look for a PCP.
 You can search our Find a Provider database.
 There you can choose to look for many different types of providers near you.
 Once you choose a doctor, you can log into your Member Account and change your PCP.
 The other option you have is calling Member Services at 1-877-644-4613 to assist you with looking for a PCP and then assigning that doctor to your account.

 - Vision is a covered benefit under Coordinated Care.
 For adults 21 and over, the exam is covered every 2 years.
 Children 20 and under, the exam is covered every year.

 - Glasses are covered for children 20 and under.
-You will need to contact a vision provider that accepts ProviderOne.
+You will need to contact a vision provider that accepts Apple Health.
 Glasses are not covered for adults 21 and over.
-For more information about glasses, please contact the Washington Health Care Authority at 800-562-3022.
+For more information about glasses, please contact the Washington Health Care Authority (HCA) at 1-800-562-3022.

 - If you applied through the DSHS Community Service Office, please contact 1-877-501-2233 or the Washington Connections website.

 The Erin Act, allows a baby to be covered for the first 3 weeks (21 days) under their mother’s insurance.
 After the 3 week time span the child will need to be enrolled on their own insurance through Washington Healthplanfinder.
 For further information on your baby’s coverage please refer to the Erin Act or call the Washington Healthplanfinder at 1-855-923-4633.

 *Note: Please refer to section 3(f) under the Erin Act: RCW.48.43.115